Azure/iotedge-lorawan-starterkit/Docs/supplement.md

 The `"DecoderValueSensor"` decoder is not a best practice but it makes it easier to experiment sending sensor readings to IoT Hub without having to change any code.

-if the SensorDecoder tag has a "http" in it's string value, it will forward the decoding call to an external decoder, as described in option 2 above, using standard Http.
-The call expects a return value with the same format as the json here above or an error string.
+If the SensorDecoder tag has a "http" in it's string value, it will forward the decoding call to an external decoder, as described in option 2 above, using standard Http.
+The call expects a return value with the same format as the JSON above or an error string.

-### Cache Clearing
+## How to clear cache

 Due to the gateway caching the device information (tags) for 1 day, if the device tries to connect before you have provisioned it, it will not be able to connect because it will be considered a device for another LoRa network.
-To clear the cache and allow the device to connect follow these steps:
+To clear the cache and allow the device to connect, follow these steps:

 - IoT Hub -> IoT Edge -> click on the device ID of your gateway
 - Click on LoRaWanNetworkSrvModule